greenbone/ospd-example-scanner/README.md

 ![Greenbone Logo](https://www.greenbone.net/wp-content/uploads/gb_logo_resilience_horizontal.png)

+:warning: This repository is unmaintained and will not get any further changes!

 # ospd-example-scanner

 This is an OSP example scanner useful as a starting point for writing an OSP server implementation